 St Andrews-W&L Partnership

 All students on the program must complete at least 60 credit hours in the St Andrews system to be considered full-time.
 Students normally are not allowed to register for more than 70 credit hours.
-Students should generally plan to enroll in 2000, 3000 or 4000 level classes in the humanities, although it is possible to enroll in a new subject at a lower level.
+Students should enroll in 2000, 3000 or 4000 level classes in the humanities, although it is possible to enroll in a new subject at a lower level.

 Enroll in any course offerings at St Andrews described in the course catalog.
 Credit will be awarded for courses taken, but grades will not be part of the W&L transcript, as per W&L study abroad policy.